VGVentures/robot_testing/README.md

 ---

-This project showcases how to apply the Robot testing pattern to a Flutter application.
+This project showcases how to apply the Robot Testing pattern to a Flutter application.

-It is a demo project used for the conference [Future of Testing: Mobile](https://applitools.com/future-of-testing-mobile-north-america/)
+It is a demo project used for the conference [Future of Testing: Mobile](https://applitools.com/future-of-testing-mobile-north-america/) hosted by Applitools.

 ### How to run the tests